joedski/creeperhost-aries-js/README.md

 Legal
 -----

+Use of the names CreeperHost and Aries do not indicate endorsement by CreeperHost of this project.

 This code specifically is copyright the author(s) of this project, however this should not be construed to imply ownship of any kind of any APIs, marks, or other properties of CreeperHost.